 New Garage Door

 In addition to refreshing the outside of your house and the landscaping, your garage door can play a big part in selling your house.
-Go for the garage door that is hurricane proof.
-It saves the buyer a bunch on insurance.
+Go for the garage door that is hurricane-proof.
+It saves the buyer a bunch of insurance.

 Luckily, new garage doors re-coup on average 80% of their investment in the long term.
 Basically, it will help you break even (or make money) while making your house more desirable.

 You want to sell your home in the least amount of time and for the most amount of money possible.
 The way to do this is by performing renovations with a high ROI.
 In addition, you want to focus on the most desirable updates.
 Doing so will ensure you attract more interest in your property.

 Each of these on the list may not be necessary or feasible with your budget.
 Remember that curb appeal, kitchens and bathrooms are important.
 If you can focus on nothing else, focus on those things.
 These projects will reduce your risk of losing money in the renovation process and also help you sell quicker.
 Get our seller’s guide here.